Sean-McAuliffe/resume/edit-me/cms/professionalExperiences/4-foodease.md

 title: Co-Founder & CTO
 ---

-• Designed the infrastructure for all aspects of the platform, including order-taking, seating, real-time inventory, and inventory replenishment <br/>
+• Designed and piloted machine learning models for inventory replenishment and item recommendation <br/>
-• Reduced infrastructure costs nearly 30% from our POC by implementing a serverless, event-based architecture <br/>
+• Mentored a team of new developers as CTO & lead Architect <br/>
-• Developed a recommendation engine for the platform's order-taking aspect, resulting in a nearly 6% check increase for our initial customers <br/>
+• Created a mobile analytics platform as a companion app, using Flutter to target both iOS and Androids <br/>
 • Led development of our mobile platform as well using Flutter to target both iOS and Android <br/>
-• Led a team of brand-new devs as CTO <br/>
+• Was responsible for infrastructure design and implementation on AWS <br/>
-• Ended up selling the company to a payment processing firm <br/>
+• Led overall strategic decisions concerning technology <br/>